 Emerging evidence from implemented taxes, as well as modelling studies, indicate the potential for effectiveness to reduce consumption.
 Given food choices are influenced by a whole host of factors, especially in modern, complex food markets, taxes must be designed very carefully to maximise effectiveness.

-Updated February 2018: In the mid-year budget of 23 June 2016, Fiji raised the excise duty on locally produced sweetened beverages from 10 cents/litre (around $0.05/litre) to 30 cents/litre (around $0.15/litre).
-In August 2017 the excise duty was further raised to 35 cents/litre (around $0.17/litre).
+In the mid-year budget of 23 June 2016, Fiji raised the excise duty on locally produced sweetened beverages from 10 Fijian cents per litre (around $0.05 per litre) to 30 cents per litre (around $0.15 per litre).
+In August 2017, the excise duty was further raised to 35 cents per litre (around $0.17 per litre).
 Imported sweetened beverages are subject to an ad valorem excise duty of 15% (raised from 10% in 2011), and imported powders and preparations to make beverages (other than milk-based drinks) as well as flavoured and coloured sugar syrups are taxed at 10% since 2007.
 Taxed beverages include carbonated and non-carbonated drinks sweetened with sugar or artificial sweeteners.
 The tax increase aims to protect children from obesity and lifelong poor health.
 Tax revenue goes to the general fund.